Speaking engagements:

 Click below for an January 10, 2013, CNN International appearance about the killings and rape of women in Syria:

-Click below for a January 9, 2013, appearance discussing the roots of rape on HuffPost Live:
+HuffPost Live (Online), January 9, 2013, appearance discussing the roots of rape

 BBC World Service (radio), January 8, 2013, “A gang-rape in Tanzania and beyond”